Rathfarnham: Rathfarnham Castle

 Rathfarnham Castle itself was re-modelled from a defensively focused fortified house into a more comfortable stately home.
 Lower Dodder Road is still marked by a triumphal arch, from this era, which originally led to the castle.
 The erection of this gateway is attributed to Henry Loftus, Earl of Ely from 1769 to 1783 who was also responsible for the classical work on the castle itself.
 The arch is named the "new gate" on Richard Frizell's map of 1779.
 After the division of the estate in 1913, the arch became the entrance to the Castle Golf Club but was later abandoned in favour of the more direct Woodside Drive entrance.
-The area around the arch is a haven for wildlife, with the nearby River Dodder home to brown trout, otter and many birds including kingfisher, dipper and grey heron.
-Woodside Estate is home to red fox, rabbits and grey squirrels.

 Ashfield

 Ashfield, the next house on the same side, was occupied during the 18th century by Protestant clergy.
 In the early part of the 19th century, it became the home of Sir William Cusac Smith, Baron of the Exchequer and from 1841 of the Tottenham family who continued in residence until 1913.
 After this the Brooks of Brooks Thomas Ltd. occupied it until the 1990s when the estate was divided up and houses built along the main road.
-A new road was later built along the side of the house and named Brookvale after the last occupants.
+The local historian Patrick Healy notes that "a new road was later built along the side of the house and named Brookvale after the last occupants".

 Industrial revolution

 New industries, especially the production of paper, developed on the Owendoher and Dodder rivers, and many mills were erected during the 18th and 19th centuries.
 During the 19th century, a number of them switched to cotton and wool and later were converted to flour mills.
 The introduction of steam engines marked the end of this era and replaced the need for mills.
 Many of the old buildings fell into disrepair and were demolished, and their millraces filled in.

 A millpond and extensive mill buildings formerly occupied the low-lying fields on the west side of the main Rathfarnham road, just beside the bridge.
 On a map by Frizell dated 1779, it is called the "Widow Clifford's mill and mill holding" and in 1843 it is named the "Ely Cloth Factory".
 A Mr Murray then owned it but in 1850, it passed into the hands of Mr Nickson who converted it into a flour mill.
 His family continued in occupation until 1875 when John Lennox took over.
-In 1880 this mill closed down, the buildings were demolished and not a trace now remains.
+This mill closed down in 1880 and the buildings were demolished.